Addiction to Antidepressants

 The rate of antidepressant use in the U.S. increased by almost 400 percent between 2005-2008.

 It can be dangerous to quit antidepressants, especially if a doctor prescribed them.
 Quitting any antidepressant requires careful medical supervision.
 It is absolutely essential not to quit any antidepressant without help.
-If you think antidepressants have taken control of your life, call one of our addiction specialists or get in touch with your general physician first.
+If you think antidepressants have taken control of your life, contact one of our addiction specialists or get in touch with your general physician first.